gregarious/lilypad-pace/README.md

     1. `DJANGO_SETTINGS_MODULE`: tells any Django process which settings file to use.
     2. `DATABASE_URL`: declares the local DB configuration.
 You'll need to set up the backend on your own.
 The simplest option is using SQLite.

-    The recommended way to do this (for development installations, at least) is to add this variable to your virtualenv.
-To do so, you'll add the variables to the end of your `~/.virtualenvs/lilypad-pace/bin/postactivate` file, which is run every time your virtualenv is activated (note that your virtualenv files are **NOT** in your repository, this is correct).
+    The recommended way to do this (for development installations, at least) is to declare these variables when your virtualenv activates.
+To do so, you'll add the variables to the end of your `~/.virtualenvs/lilypad-pace/bin/postactivate` file (note that your virtualenv files are **NOT** in your repository; this is on purpose).
 If `postactivate` doesn't exist, create it.
 Now add these lines, adjusting the filepaths for your environment:

         export DJANGO_SETTINGS_MODULE='lilypad_server.settings.development'

-        # (yes, that's 4 slashes if you're using sqlite)
         export DATABASE_URL='sqlite:////path/to/some/file'

-        # (this should be the `server` folder in the root of the repository)
-        add2virtualenv '/path/to/lilypad-pace/server'
+    Yes, that's **4** slashes in the URL if you're using SQLite.

     Similarly, to undo these changes when you deactivate your virtualenv, and this to the bottom of `.virtualenvs/lilypad-pace/deactivate`: